binaryphile/binaryphile.github.io/_posts/2018-09-01-approach-bash-like-a-developer-part-19-disabling-word-splitting.md

 source $(dirname $(readlink -f $BASH_SOURCE))/../lib/support.bash
 {% endhighlight %}

-Still pretty thorny, but that just means every bit of noise we can squeeze out counts all the more.
+It still won't win any beauty contests, but that just means every bit of noise we can squeeze out counts all the more.

-Additionally, now you don't have to think about how quotations nest inside command substitutions, which can be non-intuitive even (or especially) to programmers of other languages.

 An Exception
 ------------